Optimized-Brute-Forcer/Testaurant/lld.md

-# Low Level Design - Testaurant BFF
+# Low Level Design - Testaurant Frontend

 ## 1. System Overview

-Testaurant BFF (Backend for Frontend) is the core service powering the Testaurant platform.
-It handles authentication, organization management, and the lifecycle of test entities (Workitems, Testcases, Testsuites).
-It exposes a REST API built with **FastAPI** and interacts with **MongoDB** for persistence.
+Testaurant is a platform for automated API and database testing.
+This repository contains the **React-based Frontend**, which provides a user-friendly interface for managing organizations, environments, and test executions.
+The backend (BFF) is an external service that handles core logic and persistence.

 ## 2. Database Design